irycisBioinfo/CrisPRAL/README.md

 ### A tool for CrisPR variant analysis of genome editing experiments and detection of genetical mosaicism in rare diseases.

-The purpose of this tool is to allow for the identification, sorting and cuantification of alelic diversity given crude .fastq data obtained through New Generation Sequencing (NGS).
+The purpose of this tool is to allow for the identification, sorting and cuantification of alelic diversity given crude .fastq data obtained through Next Generation Sequencing (NGS).
 It can both be used for the analysis of the alelic multiplicity that can arise from CrisPR editing protocols in animal models, as the characterization of somatic mosaicism associated to the natural genetic therapy phenomenom.